2015 FIA Formula 3 European Championship

 The 2015 FIA Formula 3 European Championship was a multi-event motor racing championship for single-seat open wheel formula racing cars that was held across Europe.
 The championship featured drivers competing in two-litre Formula Three racing cars which conform to the technical regulations, or formula, for the championship.
 It was the fourth edition of the FIA Formula 3 European Championship.

+This season saw a significant increase in the number of participants at each Grand Prix, with some events featuring as many as 35 registered drivers.

 Esteban Ocon was the reigning drivers' champion, but he did not defend his title as he moved across to the GP3 Series.
 His team, Prema Powerteam, was the defending winners of the teams' championship.

 Drivers and teams

 The following teams and drivers competed during the 2015 season: